Azure/Cloud-Native/website/blog/2022-09-28/index.md

 ---

 Welcome to `Day 28` of #30DaysOfServerless!

-Since it's the serverless end-to-end week, I'm going to discuss how to use a serverless application &ndash; [Azure Functions][az fncapp] with [OpenAPI extension][gh az fncapp openapi] &ndash; to be seamlessly integrated with [Power Platform custom connector][pp cuscon] through [Azure API Management][az apim].
+Since it's the serverless end-to-end week, I'm going to discuss how to use a serverless application &ndash; [Azure Functions][az fncapp] with [OpenAPI extension][gh az fncapp openapi] &ndash; to be seamlessly integrated with [Power Platform custom connector][pp cuscon] through [Azure API Management][az apim] - in a post I call *"Where am I?
+My GPS Location with Serverless Power Platform Custom Connector"*

-> You might like to have a look at this [sample app on GitHub repository][gh sample] used in this post.
+OK.
+Are you ready?
+Let's get started!

 ---